Direct Color

 Direct Color 02

-The Direct Color example uses a direct color controller to color the fractal.
-The base fractal data and the data defined by Alternate Mapping 1 and Alternate Mapping 2 are combined to generate each pixel's RGB value.
+The Direct Color examples use a direct color controller to color the fractal.
+The fractal data, and the data defined by Alternate Mapping 1 and Alternate Mapping 2, are combined to generate each pixel's RGB value.
+Alternate Mapping 1 and Alternate Mapping 2 are based on composite shape transformations.
+The examples are Julia Fractals based on the Fractal Equation Mandelbrot.

 General